Online or face to face learning

 - Bespoke and tailored learning programmes to directly address organisational needs

-- Modular development programmes, enabling participants to continue to come
+- Modular development programmes, enabling participants to continue to come together and share learning at multiple events

 Our trainers will put in place social-distancing measures to ensure participants are safe and comfortable in when together in a classroom.
 To enable this, we require a risk-assessment for each training venue, and can provide this for you.
 To prepare for face-to-face learning, we will consider work with you to create a safe and comfortable learning environment: